What Is Materials Engineering Science Processing and Design?

 Designing with materials requires balancing performance, cost, manufacturability, and sustainability.
 Engineers must select materials that meet all functional requirements without compromising safety or economic efficiency.

-Design tools like Ashby material selection charts help engineers visually compare materials for specific applications.
+Tools like the Ashby material selection charts help engineers compare material properties for design applications.

 Applications of Materials Engineering